Staying in Love While Planning Your Wedding

-Do something un-wedding related: When all of your thoughts are consumed by planning your wedding, it can be very refreshing (and greatly needed) to do something totally unrelated to your wedding with your partner.
+When all of your thoughts are consumed by the “big day”, it can be very refreshing (and greatly needed) to do something totally unrelated to your wedding with your partner.
 Pick an activity that you both enjoy, or recreate a favorite past date.
-This will remind you why you love your partner and take your mind away from stress, even if it is just for a few hours.
+This will remind you why you love each other and take your mind away from stress, even if it is just for a few hours.